digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/mask/README.md

 # @acpaas-ui/ngx-components/forms

-With the @acpaas-ui mask module you can mask input fields and choose wether to store the actual modelValue or the parsed viewValue as the value.
+With the @acpaas-ui mask module you can mask input fields.

 ## Usage